premshanker-ai/Whisper-Voice-To-Text-Local/README.md

     ```bash
     python main.py
     ```
-3. The application icon will appear in your system tray.
+3. The settings window will appear.

 ## How to Use

 1. Press the global hotkey (default: `Ctrl+Shift+V`) to start recording.
-You will see a red border overlay on your screen.
+You will see a red border overlay on your screen and hear a soft chime (optional).
 2. Press the hotkey again to stop recording.
 3. The recorded audio will be transcribed, and the text will be pasted into the currently active window.

 ## Settings

-Right-click the system tray icon and select "Settings" to open the settings window.
-You can configure:
+Use the settings window to configure:

 -   **Whisper Model:** The size of the model to use.
 Smaller models are faster but less accurate.
 -   **Global Hotkey:** The key combination to trigger recording.
 The format for `pynput` should be used (e.g., `<ctrl>+<shift>+v`).
 -   **Auto-paste:** Toggle whether to paste the text automatically or just copy it to the clipboard.
+-   **Sound Cues:** Toggle the start/stop chime.
 -   **Language:** The language of the transcription (e.g., 'en', 'es').
 Leave blank for auto-detection.

 **Important:** You will need to restart the application for changes to the hotkey and model to take effect.
 The "Save and Restart" button will do this for you.